biodati/studio_help/docs/sections/networks/lassoing_nodes_and_edges.md

 ![[networks_41.png]]

  You might not be able to tell which nodes and edges are which, so to make this easier, you should zoom in.
 To do that, all you have to do is use your mouse wheel and scroll down.
+ Or double click on the network without clicking a node or edge.

 ![[networks_42.png]]